-Why are toned sunscreens the best product against blue light?
+Why are tinted sunscreens the best product against blue light?

 We live in a digital world, surrounded by screens and smartphones, where our lives are closely linked to technology.
 As we immerse ourselves in the digital pleasures of modern life, there are invisible forces that can affect our skin – particularly blue light.
 Although we have heard a lot about the harmful effects of the sun on our skin, the impact of blue light remains a mystery.
 In this article, we will delve into the question: How does blue light cause pigmentation?
 Why are tinted sunscreens the best product against blue light?
 We will explore the latest findings and discover which products can protect your skin from this “modern threat.”